 PROMOTING CONSERVATION AND ECONOMIC DEVELOPMENT THROUGH BIRDING BSBO also organizes and hosts The Biggest Week In American Birding: a 10-day birding festival timed to coincide with the peak of spring songbird migration in northwest Ohio.
 Each spring, more than 90,000 birders visit the area from all over the world, generating an annual economic impact of more than $40 million.
 To date, we’ve registered birders from every state, more than 52 countries, and six continents.
 BSBO’s marketing efforts have extended the area tourism season by a full six weeks.

 OUTREACH TO THE BUSINESS COMMUNITY BSBO developed the Birds and Business Alliance program to raise awareness among local businesses of birding tourism in the area, and provide business owners with valuable information on providing quality services for the birding audience.
 The Alliance is also an important component of BSBO’s Conservation Business Plan, creating a network that allows us to communicate birding and conservation information to Alliance members.
 The benefit to Alliance members is promotion of their business directly to the world-wide birding audience.
 There is a small annual fee to participate, and we’ve made a strong effort to make the program affordable—even for small businesses.

 CONNECTING PEOPLE WITH THE JOY OF BIRDS The bottom line is this: we want to help people fall in love with birds!
 People care more about the things they love, and we believe that connecting people to the joys of birding is the first step in building support for conservation.
-We provide opportunities to make a meaningful difference for the environment through our many Citizen Scientist projects, and to be involved in something regenerative; working together to safeguard our natural world for future generations.
+We provide opportunities to make a meaningful difference for the environment through our many Community Scientist projects, and to be involved in something regenerative; working together to safeguard our natural world for future generations.